wazuh/wazuh-documentation/source/installation-guide/open-distro/all-in-one-deployment/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Looking to install and configure the Wazuh server and Elastic Stack on the same host?
-Learn more about the all-in-one deployment.
+  :description: Find out how to install Wazuh and OpenDistro components for Elasticsearch on the same host, following an all-in-one deployment process, in this section of our documentation.

 .. _all_in_one_index: